 - Impala Hotel: 3rd Company

-Second jump over Kolwezi cancellation
+Second jump over Kolwezi cancelled

 Night fights in Kolwezi